Last updated on October 29th, 2022

 Some random facts

-77. France also collects the highest wealth tax in Europe.
+77. France also has one of the highest wealth tax in Europe.

 78. A fun fact: April Fool’s Day (1st of April) is believed to have originated in France.